michaelneri/michaelneri.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Applied Electronics, Roma Tre University, 2025 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in ICT for Internet and Multimedia, University of Padova, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Information Engineering, University of Padova, 2019

 Work experience
 ======